Customer Engagement

 Email sequences and in-app tooltips are usually the main components of any SaaS onboarding process.
 However, there’s another (or rather, additional) way to lead customers through all these steps, and it’s more effective than anything.

 That’s why it should be a part of the onboarding in SaaS to schedule calls with every new customer a few days after their registration.
-Send them an email offering a short demo call or reach them directly inside your product via live chat — just make sure you get them hooked.
-Also, make sure you offer a few options regarding communication channels.
-Some will gladly jump on a phone call with you, but others will prefer messengers.
+Email them offering a short demo call or reach them directly inside your product via live chat — just make sure you get them hooked.

-• Gather as much customer information as possible: define clients’ expectations, goals, primary use cases as well as previous experience with similar products.
+• Gather as much customer information as possible: define clients’ expectations, goals, and primary use cases as well as previous experience with similar products.

 • Give personalized onboarding recommendations regarding your product.